This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Melbourne has more live music venues per capita than any other city in the world (sorry London and NYC).
 Some of the most popular places to listen to free live music in Melbourne include The Espy in St Kilda, The Workers Shed in Fitzroy and Section 8 in the CBD.

-Albert Park Lake is located a tram ride away from the CBD.
-It’s not only a great workout, but has cool skyline views too.
-This is where the Grand Prix happens annually.
+Albert Park Lake is located a tram ride away from Melbourne CBD.
+It’s not only a great workout but has cool skyline views too.
+This is where the Formula 1 Grand Prix happens annually.

 I have been in the audience for The Project twice now.
 I even surprised my parents with a visit when they came to stay.
 It’s one of the most fun free things to do in Melbourne and all it takes is an email.
 Visit their website for all the details.
 You should also check out the programs advertised on That’s The Ticket.

 The Royal Botanic Gardens in Melbourne are huge.
 There are specialised gardens throughout, but overall 50,000 individual plants live inside Melbourne’s Royal Botanic Gardens.
 It’s the perfect place for a picnic or a morning walk.
-Plus, it’s conveniently located next door to another free thing to do in Melbourne – the Shrine of Remembrance.
+Plus, it’s conveniently located next door to another one of the top free things to do in Melbourne – the Shrine of Remembrance.

 The City Circle Tram is a free tram that takes visitors and locals around all of central Melbourne and Docklands’ main attractions.
 There’s even audio commentary along the way.
 They use the historic older trams for this service, so it can be a bit slower.
 But I think it’s worth it for the experience.
 As a local though, I only used it when it was my only option!